---->

 forcefield theory seemingly involving some other ether or continuum.

-Competing non-ether physics ideas continued in quantum theories.
+And competing non-ether physics ideas continued in emerging quantum theories.

 Until he developed his spacetime continuum theory of relativity,